-Section 2.D.3.d: School Employees After Immediate Termination:

-The School's instructional and operational employees may continue working in the charter school until such time as the School exhausts its appellate remedies.
-Notwithstanding the general policy of enabling such employees to continue serving in their regular capacities during that time, the Sponsor reserves the right to take any appropriate personnel action as to such employees if any cause for personnel discipline should arise or be discovered during the Sponsor's assumed operation of the charter school (after the Sponsor provides any required due process to such employees if they are not terminable at-will).
-All such action will be solely that of the Sponsor and the City nor the School agree to assume any responsibility for any personnel decisions made nor discipline imposed by the Sponsor.
+Section 2.D.3.d: School Employees After Immediate Termination: The School's instructional and operational employees will be required to continue working in the charter school until such time as the School exhausts its appellate remedies.
+Notwithstanding the general policy of requiring such employees to continue serving in their regular capacities during that time, the Sponsor reserves the right to take any appropriate personnel action as to such employees if any cause for personnel discipline should arise or be discovered during the Sponsor's assumed operation of the charter school (after the Sponsor provides any required due process to such employees if they are not terminable at-will).